Comparing Open Source Software vs Closed Source Software

 It delves into the idea of the open web and the principles of self-governance that drive the ethos of open source software.
 Whilst an open and peer to peer oriented web is to be applauded philosophically, it can leave us vulnerable to rogue developers who choose to break things for their own benefit.
 Hence the need for a warning label.

-Right then.
-So what is Closed Source?
+Right Then.
+So What is Closed Source Software?

 Closed source software can be defined as proprietary software distributed under a licensing agreement to authorized users with private modification, copying, and republishing restrictions.

 Or in layman terms, the source code is not shared with the public for anyone to look at or change.
 Closed source is the opposite of open source.
-Thanks Wikipedia ;)
+Thanks, Wikipedia ;)